 Lunch & Learn Schedule:

-All sessions will be held from 12:30 p.m. - 2:00 p.m. and require pre-registration.
+All sessions will be held from 12:30 p.m. - 2:00 p.m. in the Cleveland Room in Thwing Center and require pre-registration.
 Coffee and cookies will be available.

 Best Practices in Faculty Mentoring (PPT)